 In the spring of 2019, I coordinated a transaction with a business partner.
-We purchased a property in Laguna Niguel, California, intending to use it as my personal residence and also as part of my retirement strategy.
+We purchased a property in Laguna Niguel, California, intending to use it as a work-from-home personal residence and also as part of a retirement strategy for Carole and me.

 In early, 2021, my business partner passed away.
 I secured conventional financing that would allow me to purchase the property from my partner’s estate.
 I closed escrow to become the sole owner of the property in September, 2021.

 After concluding the purchase, Carole and I decided to modernize the property.
 We had already replaced the roof and the interior pipes.
 In the fall of 2021, we began to consider an extensive remodel.
 Being that we’re three miles away from the marina in Dana Point, we wanted to make our house feel lighter and more “beachy,” consistent with our Orange County community of Southern California.

 Avatar Property Services, Inc.